ankitacoder3/Movie-Recommendation-System-MOVICO/README.md

   4. Open the ```MOVICO.ipynb``` file in Jupter Notebook.

-2. **Restart and Run All**: Click on the ">>" (fast forward) option in the toolbar, or select the "Restart & Run All Cells" option from the "Kernel" menu.
-This will execute all the cells in the notebook.
+2. To **Restart and Run All** cells  click on the ``` ">>" ``` (fast forward) option in the toolbar, or select the "Restart & Run All Cells" option from the "Kernel" menu.
+     * This shall execute all the cells in the notebook.

-3. **Movie Recommendation**: In the cell number 52, you can enter the name of a movie in the widget (e.g., "Toy Story") to display personalized movie recommendations.
+4. **Movie Recommendation**: In the cell number 52, you can enter the name of a movie in the widget (e.g., "Toy Story") to display personalized movie recommendations.

-4. **Fine-Tune Recommendations**: In cell number 59:
+5. **Fine-Tune Recommendations**: In cell number 59:
    - Enter the number of movies you would love to watch from the list of recommendations.
 Input any number from 1 to 9 (e.g., 8).
    - Enter the number of movies from the list of recommendations that you would say are irrelevant to your taste.
 Input any number from 1 to 9 (e.g., 2).